warproxxx/warproxxx.github.io/_posts/2020-5-15-Backtest-to-Live-Bitcoin-mex.md

 - Risk Management is the most important part of an algorithm.

 - If you can, don't use stop losses.
 Use some logic as an alternative for stop losses.
 You would suprised at how much stop triggering short moves takes place in this space.

+- I started with a desire to trade shit coins assuming they would be easier.
+But it turned out there is still a lot of alpha in XBTUSD market itself.
+Shitcoins aren't really worth trading if you are starting from 0 and don't have an hypothesis.